jupyterlab/jupyterlab/docs/source/user/extensions.md

 ```

 where `<bar>` is the name of the extension, as printed in the extension list.
-You can also uninstall core extensions uninstalled this way (which can later be
+You can also uninstall core extensions using this command (which can later be
 re-installed).

 Installing and uninstalling extensions can take some time, as they are
 downloaded, bundled with the core extensions, and the whole application is rebuilt.
+You can install/uninstall more than one extension in the same command by listing
+their names after the `install` command.

-If you are installing/uninstalling several extensions, you may want to defer
+If you are installing/uninstalling several extensions in several stages,
-rebuilding the application by including the flag `--no-build` in the
+you may want to defer rebuilding the application by including the flag
-install/uninstall step.
+`--no-build` in the install/uninstall step.
 Once you are ready to rebuild, you can run the command:

 ```
 jupyter lab build